TylerTemp/SaintsField/README.md

 #### `ValidateInput` ####

-Validate the input of the field when value changed.
+Validate the input of the field when the value changes.

-*   `string callback` the callback function to validate the data. note: return type is **`string`** not bool! return null or empty string for valid, otherwise the string will be used as error message
+*   `string callback` is the callback function to validate the data. note: return type is **`string`** not bool! return a null or empty string for valid, otherwise, the string will be used as the error message

 *   AllowMultiple: Yes